sensu/sensu-docs/content/sensu-go/6.7/observability-pipeline/observe-events/events.md

 Sensu stores the last 21 `status` values and uses them to calculate the percent state change for the entity/check pair.
 Then, Sensu's algorithm applies a weight to these status changes: more recent changes have more value than older changes.

-After calculating the weighted total percent state change, Sensu compares it with the [low and high flap thresholds][37] set in the check attributes.
+After calculating the weighted total percent state change, Sensu compares it with the [high flap threshold][37] and [low flap threshold][47] set in the check attributes.

 - If the entity was **not** already flapping and the weighted total percent state change for the entity/check pair is greater than or equal to the `high_flap_threshold` setting, the entity has started flapping.
 - If the entity **was** already flapping and the weighted total percent state change for the entity/check pair is less than the `low_flap_threshold` setting, the entity has stopped flapping.